mark-mcdermott/drivetracks-wip-nuxt3/README.md

   - in the Policy Editor text editor area, in the line `"Resource": "arn:aws:s3:::bucketname"` replace `bucketname` with your bucket name in your `aws-details.txt` file
   - click Next towards the bottom right
   - click Save Changes towards the bottom right
+- see what region you're logged into
+  - click the AWS logo in the top left
+  - in the top right there will be a region dropdown - click it
+  - look at the highlighted region in the dropdown and look for the region string to the right of it - something like `us-east-1`
+  - write down the region in your `~/Desktop/app-secrets/aws-details.txt`
 - we're now done with our S3 setup and our AWS dashboard, at least for now.
 So let's go back to our terminal where we're building out our rails backend

 ### Rubocop